stevenMouret/web-accessibility-guidelines/_doc/accessibility/information-structure/structure-information-by-headings.md

 #### Some received ideas

 ##### A lack of headings
-Although it is preferable to use headings for content sections, this does not represent non-compliance.
+Even if it is preferable to use headings for content sections, this does not represent non-compliance.

 ##### Missing h1
 Similarly, it is not mandatory to beginning a heading hierarchy with an `<h1>`.